nauam/Courses/docs/administration/projects/node-execution/ssh.md

 ### SSH key generation

-- The QW Control installation can be configured to use RSA _or_ DSA type keys.
+- The Rundeck installation can be configured to use RSA _or_ DSA type keys.

 Here's an example of SSH RSA key generation on a Linux system: